Fox682/Projects/Tictactoe.md

 ### Third Innovation: Space...
 Spaaaaaaaaace!

 ...
-Space.... goddamnit... comedy comes in threes...
+Space.... damnit... comedy comes in threes...

 > Past Me Who is a Jerk - "Store the game state in the most asinine way I can think of."

-Since we're using a sort of Temporal Reconstruction (Key Framing) to store the bits we can, instead of storing all 9 bits per "frame", store the data in an even more esoteric way.
+...
+Fine, since we're using a sort of Temporal Reconstruction (Key Framing) to store the bits we can, instead of storing all 9 bits per "frame", store the data in an even more esoteric way.
+How?

 Using X and Y...
 I know, I...
 I can hear the screaming, I just used time and now I'm using space to solve this problem...
 I'm sorry, stop screaming!